-Based on the notions of extrinsic and intrinsic change, processes can be subdivided according to the nature of changes occurring within a process.
-First, there are processes in which all (non-coinciding) internal boundaries are intrinsic changes.
-These are purely continuous processes, described e.g. in physics by differential equations.
+In this section we investigate the immanent structure of processes based upon the types of change occurring in it..
+Using the notions of discrete and continuous change, but also states, processes can be subdivided according to the nature of changes occurring within a process and sccording to their combinations.
+First, there are processes in which all (non-coinciding) internal boundaries determine subprocesses that exhibit continuous changes.
+These are continuous processes, described e.g. in mechanics (vergl Hermes: Axiomatic Method).